nextcloud/documentation/developer_manual/tutorial.rst

 For security reasons, all security checks for controller methods are turned on by default.
 To explicitely turn off checks, you must use exemption annotations above the desired method.

-.. note:: The **annotations are only checked for the method that is directly called** in the routes.
-If that method accesses a second method internally, make sure that the security checks for the first one match the second or use a **RedirectResponse**!

 In this example, all security checks would be disabled (**not recommended**):